 The social security disability process can take quite a bit of time.
-During this process, there are steps that you as the applicant have to take, medical evaluations that may be scheduled, case reviews at different levels of the process that are done by professionals at the SSA, and decision write ups completed by the judges’ office.
-The process can be confusing; that’s why its best to contact professional attorneys who can both explain what is happening with your claim and make sure that no steps are overlooked.
+There are steps that you as the applicant have to take, medical evaluations that may be scheduled, case reviews done by professionals at the SSA, and decision write ups completed by the judges’ offices.
+The process can be confusing; that’s why its best to contact an attorney who can both explain what is happening with your claim, and make sure that no steps are overlooked.

 The Pre-Hearing Process

 There are 3 ways to apply for Social Security Disability Benefits and Supplemental Security Income:

 1. You can apply by phone at 1-800-772-1213

 2. You can apply online here at SSA.GOV

 3. You can schedule an appointment with a Social Security Administrative representative to apply in person.
 Click here to find your local office.

 At Kapor | Davis & Associates, we recommend applying for disability as early as possible.
 The sooner the wheels start moving, the faster we can get you to your end goal.
 Any delay in the application could negatively affect the amount of retroactive benefits you may receive.
 SSD application rates in Ohio, Northern Kentucky, and the other surrounding areas are some of the highest in the nation, so urgency with the application is essential to shortening the process.
 It is important to note, that you do not need to be unemployed for any length of time in order to apply.